TweenTribune

-TweenTribune is a free, not-for-profit online newspaper for children aged 8–15.
+TweenTribune was a free, not-for-profit online newspaper for children aged 8–15.
 It is updated daily with stories from the Associated Press that are chosen based on relevancy to pre-adolescents.
 Kids can post comments to the stories which are moderated by their teachers, and teachers can use the site as a resource for meeting No Child Left Behind requirements for reading, writing and computer skills.
 The site first appeared on November 21, 2008.

+In October 2017, the content was moved and is now available at Teachers | Smithsonian Magazine.
+It is displayed on the educational resources page and on the learning page.
+Much of the content still exists, but educators can no longer assign content to students.

 TweenTribune has been featured in articles in the Los Angeles Times, Good Housekeeping and Family Circle magazine.

 Financial model

-TweenTribune.com is a proof-of-concept model for new ways to fund journalism online.
-The site employs a series of previously untried methods for building audience and revenue.
-These strategies grew audience and revenue in a matter of weeks, but it remains too soon to tell whether these strategies are the "silver bullet" that media companies seek to funding journalism in the digital age.
+TweenTribune.com was a proof-of-concept model for new ways to fund journalism online.
+The site employed a series of previously untried methods for building audience and revenue.

-Quoted on Dec.
-15, 2009, James Rainey of the Los Angeles Times said founder Alan Jacobson's "ebullient innovation opens a door for an underserved audience and provides the kind of incremental revenue that, strand by strand, eventually just might rope journalism back to a financial mooring."

 Business model

-To achieve sustainability, the site uses a group of strategies to reduce costs:
+To achieve sustainability, the site used a group of strategies to reduce costs: